MarwanDawood/LLD/linux/README.md

 * memory mapped: advantage is to use the same instructions for accessing memory with the I/O devices
 * port mapped: a special decoder is used for the port address lines to decode which device is selected, the other address lines are mapped to the memory, i.e. if the address size is 16-bit, then 2 bits can be reserved for I/O and 14 bits for the memory.

-## Queues:
+## Queues
 There is a queue for each resource, and the scheduler decides from which queue it will pick up.
 Queues contain the PCB.

-## Scheduler:
+## Scheduler
-1. Short Term Scheduler
+1. Short Term Scheduler:
 Picks up a queued process from Ready state to the Running state.
-2. Medium Term Scheduler
+2. Medium Term Scheduler:
 In case that all the resources are occupied and a process need to be run, then OS uses a space in the secondary memory (called swap in Linux and pagefile.sys in Windows) to move some process and clean up the memory for the new process, moved process can be brought back to memory to continue execution afterwards.
-3. Long Term Scheduler
+3. Long Term Scheduler:
 Picks up  a process which is not yet queued and add it to the Ready state queue.
 LTS shall mix between the selected processes so some are processor bounded and some are resources bounded.

 ## Commands